-SRJC also needs an automatic transmission dynamometer to dynamically test the function of automatic transmissions that our students have disassembled and reassembled.
+SRJC also needs dedicated vehicles to dynamically test the function of automatic transmissions that our students have disassembled and reassembled.
 This is a vital part of their training, as it verifies that the transmission has been properly reassembled; this verification is impossible visually.